 - Donald Blake, M.D. – Once upon a time, Donald Blake was the secret identity of the God of Thunder, but the comic books eventually shed that concept for a full embracing of Thor’s mythological self.
 Here, we learn that Jane Foster once dated a doctor with the same name, but it’s little more than a throwaway Easter egg.

 “The Mighty Thor: Loki” by Rob Rodi and Esad Ribic – Last year, I ranked my five favorite runs on the character, and if you’re looking for the final statement on the Son of Odin than I suggest you start there.
-Now, if you’re willing to expand even further into the nine realms of Yggdrasil then this “Wicked”-like retelling from the Lord of Mischief’s point of view will have you craving a Hiddleston solo film.
+Now, if you’re willing to expand even further into the nine realms of Yggdrasil then this “Wicked”-like retelling from the Lord of Mischief’s point of view will have you seriously craving that Hiddleston Disney+ series.
 Loki reveals the unstoppable hedonism of Odin, and Thor’s unquenchable thirst for glory.
 Alone in a family of psychopaths, the only logical option for Loki was to rebel against his clan.
-Ribic’s painterly style serves to elevate the pathetic whimpering of Loki to their classical roots.
+Ribic’s painterly style serves to elevate the pathetic whimpering of Loki to their classical origins.
 It’s a gorgeous production worthy of a back issue bin treasure hunt.

 Read more from our series about the Marvel Cinematic Universe: